techidaily/site-location-social/source/_posts/in-2024-how-to-sharefake-location-on-whatsapp-for-xiaomi-redmi-note-12-pro-5g-drfone-by-drfone-virtual-android.md

 2. **Probability of salary raise**: Updating your LinkedIn location will create chances of getting a better salary hike as the prospective employers consider you to be from the same location as theirs and for them, there will be no hassles of work permit issues, and additional cost of relocation.
 3. **More job options**: When you update your LinkedIn location, your options for jobs increase, and you become eligible for the jobs which otherwise were not applicable for your location or profile.
 Thus, access to more job profiles gives you better chances of growing and negotiating.

-## FAQ: All you want to know about changing location on LinkedIn

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQ: All you want to know about changing location on LinkedIn

 ### 1\.
 Should I change my location on LinkedIn, although I haven’t relocated yet?